Food hygiene for your business

 Displaying the rating sticker at your customer entrance is mandatory in Wales and Northern Ireland.
 It is voluntary in England.

-For businesses selling food online, we are aiming for mandatory online display of your rating in Northern Ireland in 2023.
 Guidance is available to assist businesses with displaying their rating online or on social media.

 By putting your rating on display in your premises or online, you can show your customers how good your hygiene standards are.